microrobotics/ESP32-EASY-PROTO-V2/hardware/mechanical/README.md

 ## Usage

-- Enclosures: If you create a 3D-printed or laser-cut enclosure, place design files or plans here.
+- Enclosures: 3D-printed or laser-cut enclosure, place design files or plans here.
-- Mounting Info: The PCB has corner holes for rubber feet or enclosure screws, typically 2.5 mm or 3 mm diameter.
+- Mounting Info: The PCB has corner holes for rubber feet or enclosure screws